Board of Directors 2016-2017

 Terry Greenberg, Programming

 Veteran studio marketing executive Terry Greenberg has enjoyed an extensive career in both film and television.
 Following several years in the cable industry, she managed national publicity campaigns for Paramount Pictures and The Walt Disney Company that included Top Gun, Fatal Attraction, Ghost, Pretty in Pink, Toy Story, Aladdin and Evita, among many others.
 Terry contributed her Hollywood savvy to the New York Film Festival and The Paley Center for Media, then segued into documentaries.
 Her projects include Carol Channing: Larger than Life, Broadway: Beyond the Golden Age and a variety of A-list panels for the DOC NYC Film Festival and NYWIFT/"Women in Comedy."

-Flo Mitchell-Brown, Communications
+Flo Mitchell-Brown, Programming

 Flo brings over 20 years of entertainment industry leadership, management, and operations experience to her role as Vice President of Payroll Operations New York at Entertainment Partners.
 She also has extensive experience working with non-profit entities through various Board positions and philanthropic work.
 She is honored to have served others within her personal and professional communities, and she is extremely proud of her work collaborating and planning events and initiatives in the non-profit sector.
 Flo currently sits on the Executive Board for NYPA and is Co-Chair of the NY Lounge at Sundance, along with numerous leadership roles in the community at large.